-- WIPO's participation in the 11th IGF again demonstrated the numerous areas of convergence between intellectual property (IP) and Internet governance.
-A balanced and well-functioning IP system contributes to inclusive and sustainable growth on the Internet by providing guarantees and incentives for innovation to take place and for creators to flourish. - The World Economic Forum (WEF) made significant contributions to the meeting.
-It participated in a Main Session on the IGF's intersessional activities, and held both a Day 0 event and open forum on connectivity, which brought in a number of partners including the Institute of Electrical and Electronics Engineers (IEEE), Global Connect, and the Alliance for Affordable Internet, as part of its ongoing Internet for All initiative. - In order to help orient first-time participants to the IGF and to help them understand the organizational processes, as well as to foster their integration into the IGF community, a set of continuous activities throughout the 2016 programme was developed under the Newcomers Track11 by the MAG and the IGF Secretariat.
-Communication with new IGF participants will be continued intersessionally through a dedicated IGF newcomers mailing list12. - For the first time in the IGF workshop proposal process, proposers this year13 were invited to define their workshops with thematic tags, including write-in tags of their own choosing.
-As part of an approach to structuring the programme in a bottom-up way, the most popular tags were used to determine the sub-themes for the 2016 meeting.
-This saw the inclusion of youth issues and sustainable development as new, discrete sub-themes.
-Although they did not constitute their own themes, tags on trade, digital literacy, and connecting the unconnected were also frequently used and were some of the most discussed issues in workshops. - As an initiative of the MAG Working Group on New Session Formats, and with support from • the Secretariat, the IGF this year introduced new session types in the programme, including lightning and unconference sessions14.
+- As an initiative of the MAG Working Group on New Session Formats, and with support from the Secretariat, the IGF this year introduced new session types in the programme, including lightning and unconference sessions.
 The experimental session formats provided an opportunity to engage with IGF participants, in particular young people, within settings that were informal and immensely lively.
 The 20-minute lighting sessions proved to be very popular.
-Held every day of the meeting during the lunch breaks, in a communal and central outdoor area of the venue, the sessions covered topics as varied as broadband affordability: Internet governance challenges in the Middle East and North Africa: the accountability of algorithms; and access to knowledge and culture online.
+Held every day of the meeting during the lunch breaks, in a communal and central outdoor area of the venue, the sessions covered topics as varied as broadband affordability; Internet governance challenges in the Middle East and North Africa; the accountability of algorithms; and access to knowledge and culture online.
 High-scoring workshop proposals with compatible formats, which were not originally selected during the IGF 2016 workshop evaluation process, were re-formatted for the lightning sessions programme.
 Workshop proposers seized this opportunity enthusiastically and the 24 slots allocated to the lighting sessions were quickly filled.
-Unconference, in which participants proposed topics for presentation and discussion on a communal board, gave space to unplanned sessions on digital violence; African Internet rights; and free trade and Internet governance in Latin America. - The IGF Village15 included a record number of booths, with having 40 exhibitors presenting, (double since last year); and gave exhibitors from across the stakeholder spectrum the
+Unconference, in which participants proposed topics for presentation and discussion on a communal board, gave space to unplanned sessions on digital violence; African Internet rights; and free trade and Internet governance in Latin America. - The IGF Village included a record number of booths, with having 40 exhibitors presenting, (double since last year); and gave exhibitors from across the stakeholder spectrum the opportunity to advance their work, network and create partnerships among the IGF's participants.